LearnersGuild/curriculum-app/modules/Serialization/README.md

 ## Skills

-- can save data to a file in JSON format, read that file and restore that data
+- Can save data to a file in JSON format, read that file and restore that data, in Node
-- can save data to a file in CSV format, read that file and restore that data
+- Can save data to a file in CSV format, read that file and restore that data, in Node
-- can identify objects and data that are or are not serializable
+- Can identify objects and data that are or are not serializable via JSON

 ## Search Terms